kanisterio/kanister/docs/tasks/logs.rst

 Let's begin by installing Loki.
 Loki is a datastore optimized for holding log data.
-It indexes log data via streams made up of logs, where each stream is associated with an unique set of labels.
+It indexes log data via streams made up of logs, where each stream is associated with a unique set of labels.

 .. code-block:: bash